yinzara/libblepp/docs/CLIENT_TRANSPORT_ABSTRACTION.md

 ## Overview

 The client functionality of libblepp has been refactored to support multiple transport layers through a unified abstraction.
-This allows the library to work with both standard BlueZ (HCI/L2CAP) and ATBM-specific hardware (/dev/atbm_ioctl).
+This allows the library to work with both standard BlueZ (HCI/L2CAP) and NIMBLE-specific hardware (/dev/atbm_ioctl).

 ---